Community Covenant background

 The first meeting agreed the positions of Chair and Vice Chair of the partnership.
 They have responsibility for driving development of the Covenant and measures within the borough.

-- Councillor Chris Turley, Armed Forces Covenant Champion, assumed the chair in 2018.
+- Councillor Chris Turley, Chair of the Armed Forces Covenant, assumed the position in 2018.

 The partnership has representation from: